Flat morphisms of finite presentation are very flat: Introduction

 To sum up, the $R$\+module $C$ is obtainable from two $r$\+contramodule $R$\+modules and one $R[r^{-1}]$\+module using one passage to the cokernel of an injective morphism and one passage to an extension of two modules.
 In view of Lemma~\ref{r-contramodule-obtainable}, the assertion of the toy main proposition follows. \end{setlength} \end{proof}

-\begin{proof}[Proof of Toy Main Lemma~\ref{toy-main-lemma}] The ``only if'' assertion holds, because the functors $F\longmapsto F[r^{-1}]$ and $F\longmapsto F/rF$ preserve transfinitely iterated extensions of flat $R$\+modules, and both of them take the $R$\+module $R[r^{-1}]$ to a free module (with $1$ or~$0$ generators) over the respective ring.
+\begin{proof}[Proof of Toy Main Lemma~\ref{toy-main-lemma}] The ``only if'' assertion holds, because the functors $F\longmapsto F[r^{-1}]$ and $F\longmapsto F/rF$ preserve transfinitely iterated extensions, in the sense of the inductive limit, of flat $R$\+modules, and both of them take the $R$\+module $R[r^{-1}]$ to a free module (with $1$ or~$0$ generators) over the respective ring.
 The ``if'' assertion is the nontrivial part.

 To show that the $R$\+module $F$ is $r$\+very flat, we need to check that $\Ext^1_R(F,C)=0$ for all $r$\+contraadjusted $R$\+modules~$C$.
 As in the proof of Toy Main Proposition~\ref{toy-main-proposition}, we denote by $\sE\subset R\modl$ the class of all $R/rR$\+modules and $R[r^{-1}]$\+modules.